ax-llm/ax/README.md

 ## Our Goal

 Large language models (LLMs) are becoming really powerful and have reached a point where they can work as the backend for your entire product.
 However, there's still a lot of complexity to manage from using the correct prompts, models, streaming, function calls, error correction, and much more.
-We aim to package all this complexity into a well-maintained, easy-to-use library that can work with all SOTA LLMs.
+We aim to package all this complexity into a well-maintained, easy-to-use library that can work with all state-of-the-art LLMs.
 Additionally, we are using the latest research to add new capabilities like DSPy to the library.

 ## How to use this library?